top of page

-Continuation of 12-part sussing of how the springs came to be in its current sorry condition and how it might be redeemed through the intentional focus of fans.
+Continuation of 11-part sussing of how the springs came to be in its current tragic state, and how it might be redeemed through intentional focus of enough fans.
+(Analysis starts here) To cut to the chase, scroll or swipe down to Part 11's passages that are highlighted in violet.
+(Again, make due allowances for former over-focus on radical body freedom; didn't have the heart to update parts.)

 Part 7